-PPE is only needed in a very small number of cases, including:
+In addition, full PPE will be worn in a very small number of cases, including:

-- where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at school, and only then if a distance of 2 metres cannot be maintained;
+- where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at school, and only then if a safe distance cannot be maintained;

 - where a child or young person already has routine intimate care needs that involves the use of PPE, in which case the same PPE should continue to be used.